nigel-smith/warehackspace/README.md

 # Ware Hackspace website

-The site for a new hackspace and Linux User Group (Ware LUG) in Ware, Hertfordshire, including a proposed collaboration with Ware Men's Shed.
+The site for a new hackspace and Linux User Group (Ware LUG) in Ware, Hertfordshire, including a directory of other active local groups.

+## Project status

+Ware Hackspace is brand new: a website, a handful of interested people, and informal meet-ups starting at a local pub while the group grows.
+There's no fixed venue yet, deliberately, the plan is to grow the group first and find a proper home once there's a real need for one.
+The up-to-date roadmap lives on the site itself (`#roadmap` in `index.html`), not here, so there's a single source of truth rather than two lists that can drift out of sync.

-It's a plain static site — three files, no build step, no framework.
+It's a plain static site, three files, no build step, no framework.
 That's deliberate: anything that needs a build process is one more thing that can break GitHub Pages silently.
 Edit a file, commit, and the live site updates within a minute or two.